Skip to main content

 How to Stay Cool with a Spinal Cord Injury

-My name is Steve Kearley, and I work as a Patient Advocate at 180 Medical.
-I have been a complete C6 quadriplegic for over 32 years now.
+My name is Steve, and I work as a Patient Advocate at 180 Medical.
+I have been a complete C6 quadriplegic for over 30 years now.
 You can learn more about my story here.
-Because I’m an active guy that loves to play sports and get outdoors whenever I can, I can tell you there’s one topic that every spinal cord injured person should know about, and that’s how to avoid overheating and stay cool with a spinal cord injury.
+Because I’m an active guy who loves to play sports and get outdoors whenever possible, I can tell you that every spinal cord-injured person should know how to avoid overheating and stay cool with a spinal cord injury.

-You see, many people with spinal cord injuries are actually more susceptible to overheating than able-bodied people.
-So it’s important to know how you can reduce your risk of overheating with a spinal cord injury.
+You see, many people with spinal cord injuries are more susceptible to overheating than able-bodied people.
+So, it’s important to know how you can reduce your risk of overheating with a spinal cord injury.
 Let’s dig into it!

 My Experience with Overheating with a Spinal Cord Injury